What's the Best Software for Tagging Files?

 File Tagging Software

 Creation and application of tags and retrieval of tagged documents from a folder-based structure can be achieved by a very wide range of software.
 The management requirement for large digital photo collections has spawned many different applications, mainly tailored to use the extensive metadata options available for digital image files.
 Some applications, such as Daminion Free can manage a range of non-image files.
-With the exception of Google Photos and XnView MP, these photo management applications are not reviewed, as the complexity of their interfaces makes them unsuitable for general use.
+With the exception of Google Photos, XnView MP, and Eagle, these photo management applications are not reviewed, as the complexity of their interfaces makes them unsuitable for general use.

 Social media applications such as Facebook and Instagram support the addition of captions or tags to images, but only by creating a web page including the image and the caption/tag.
 If the image is downloaded, the caption/tag information is not present.